u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing/unsubscriptions.rst

 .. image:: unsubscriptions/unblacklist-popup.png
    :align: center
-   :alt: View of the unblacklist pop-up window in the Odoo Email Marketing application.
+   :alt: View of the unblacklist pop-up window in the Thrive Bureau ERP Email Marketing application.

 After filling in the fields, click :guilabel:`Confirm` to officially remove that particular contact from the blacklist.